reBASEcapital/REBASE/README.md

-# Ampleforth
+# reB∆SE

 [![Build Status](https://travis-ci.com/ampleforth/uFragments.svg?token=xxNsLhLrTiyG3pc78i5v&branch=master)](https://travis-ci.com/ampleforth/uFragments)&nbsp;&nbsp;[![Coverage Status](https://coveralls.io/repos/github/frgprotocol/uFragments/badge.svg?branch=master&t=GiWi8p)](https://coveralls.io/github/frgprotocol/uFragments?branch=master)

-Ampleforth (code name uFragments) is a decentralized elastic supply protocol.
+reB∆SE (forked from Ampleforth, code named UFragments) is a decentralized elastic supply protocol.
 It maintains a stable unit price by adjusting supply directly to and from wallet holders.
 You can read the [whitepaper](https://www.ampleforth.org/paper/) for the motivation and a complete description of the protocol.

 This repository is a collection of [smart contracts](http://ampleforth.org/docs) that implement the Ampleforth protocol on the Ethereum blockchain.